steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

 ``--tensor-parallel-size`` option to specify multiple GPUs.
 Optionally, use the ``CUDA_VISIBLE_DEVICES`` environment variable to specify the GPUs.

-For example, we can use two GPUs to start an API server on port 8000 as
+For example, you can use two GPUs to start an API server on port 8000 as
 below:

 .. code-block:: shell